To a novice motorcyclist, riding in the rain can be a very scary thought.

-Accelerate slowly and steadily, stop as gradually as possible, and turn your motorcycle with extra care, at a slower speed than usual.
+Accelerate slowly and steadily, stop as gradually as possible, and turn your motorcycle with extra care at a slower speed than usual.
 Doing all of this will help you keep your tires in contact with the road surface.

 Remember, the key to motorcycle riding in the rain is maintaining traction to avoid hydroplaning.

-Wet, slippery roads cause more potential problems for a two-wheeled vehicle than they do a four-wheeled one.
+Wet, slippery roads cause more potential problems for a two-wheeled vehicle than they do for a four-wheeled one.

 Keep in mind that it’s the rubber, not the tread, that provides the grip.
 The tread’s job is to channel water away from the rubber, giving it a better opportunity to stick to the road.